Forecasting the E_G measurements from the photometric and spectroscopic surveys of Chinese Space Station Survey Telescope (CSST): Introduction

 \section{Introduction}

-Since the discovery of the accelerated expansion of the Universe~\cite{1998AJ....116.1009R, 1999ApJ...517..565P}, understanding its physical origin has remained one of the most profound challenges in modern cosmology.
-Although some observational tensions persist~\cite{DiValentino2021,Verde2024,Miyatake2023,AbdulKarim2025,DES2026}, the widely accepted \(\Lambda\)CDM model, which incorporates a cosmological constant to drive acceleration, agrees well with a broad range of observations~\cite{WMAP2013,PLANK2018,eBOSS2021,ACT2025,KiDS2025,SPT2025}.
-However, the theoretical puzzles associated with the cosmological constant, most notably the fine-tuning and coincidence problems~\cite{weinbergreview,Zlatev1999}, motivate the exploration of alternative explanations.
-These include dynamical dark energy models, which introduce a time-varying component, and modifications to General Relativity (GR) on cosmological scales~\cite{Martin2012,Joyce2015}.
-Many of these models, however, lead to similar observational signatures, creating degeneracies that complicate their distinction through conventional cosmological probes alone~\cite{Weinberg2013,Joyce2016,Koyama2016}.
+Since the discovery of the accelerated expansion of the Universe~\citep{1998AJ, 1999ApJ}, understanding its physical origin has remained one of the most profound challenges in modern cosmology.
+Although some observational tensions persist~\citep{DiValentino2021,Verde2024,Miyatake2023,AbdulKarim2025,DES2026}, the widely accepted \(\Lambda\)CDM model, which incorporates a cosmological constant to drive acceleration, agrees well with a broad range of observations~\citep{WMAP2013,PLANK2018,eBOSS2021,ACT2025,KiDS2025,SPT2025}.
+However, the theoretical puzzles associated with the cosmological constant, most notably the fine-tuning and coincidence problems~\citep{weinbergreview,Zlatev1999}, motivate the exploration of alternative explanations.
+These include dynamical dark energy models, which introduce a time-varying component, and modifications to General Relativity (GR) on cosmological scales~\citep{Martin2012,Joyce2015}.
+Many of these models, however, lead to similar observational signatures, creating degeneracies that complicate their distinction through conventional cosmological probes alone~\citep{Weinberg2013,Joyce2016,Koyama2016}.

-In this context, tests of gravity on cosmological scales have become a central focus of next-generation surveys~\cite[e.g.,][]{Alam2021,Frusciante2025}.
+In this context, tests of gravity on cosmological scales have become a central focus of next-generation surveys~\citep[e.g.,][]{Alam2021,Frusciante2025}.
 A particularly powerful probe is the \(E_G\) statistic, first introduced by~\cite{ZhangPJ2007}.
 This quantity is constructed from a combination of galaxy-galaxy lensing and galaxy clustering measurements.
-Its key strength lies in its independence from galaxy bias and the amplitude of the matter power spectrum \(\sigma_8\) on linear scales, while also benefiting from a partial cancellation of cosmic variance, since both observables trace the same underlying density field.
-This makes \(E_G\) a robust, nearly model-independent diagnostic for deviations from GR, particularly sensitive to modifications in the relationship between the gravitational potentials and the matter distribution.
+Its key strength lies in its independence from galaxy bias and the amplitude of the matter power spectrum \(\sigma_8\) on linear scales, which makes \(E_G\) a robust, nearly model-independent diagnostic for deviations from GR, particularly sensitive to modifications in the relationship between the gravitational potentials and the matter distribution.